chaisql/chai/docs/content/en/docs/genji-sql/data-types.md

 ### Implicit conversion

-Implicit conversion usually takes place during the evaluation of an expression.
+Implicit conversion usually takes place during the evaluation of an [expression]({{< relref "/docs/genji-sql/expressions" >}}).
 Different rules may apply depending on the expression kind.
-Comparing values, evaluating literals, using arithmeric operators, all have their own set of implicit conversion rules.
+Comparing values, evaluating literals, using arithmetic operators, all have their own set of implicit conversion rules.